1984 U.S. Open (golf): Playoff

 The playoff proved to be no contest.
-Both birdied the first and Zoeller the 2nd, but Norman double-bogeyed it and fell three strokes behind, and Zoeller carried a five-shot lead at the turn.
+Both birdied the first and Zoeller the 2nd, but Norman double-bogeyed it and fell three strokes behind.
+Zoeller carried a five-shot lead at the turn.
 Network coverage on ABC joined the round in progress, on the back nine at 4 pm EDT.
 Zoeller finished with a 67, eight shots better than Norman; this time on 18, it was Norman who waved a white towel in mock surrender.
 Zoeller's 67 was the lowest round ever recorded in a U.S. Open playoff.